 The purpose of a poster session is to give conference attendees an opportunity to view lots of different research project descriptions in a short period of time.
 It’s also an opportunity for presenters to interact one-on-one with many different attendees, which allows for in-depth discussions and possible future contacts.
 Many researchers use poster sessions as an opportunity to get feedback on a project before publishing it.
 At a poster session, you will be promoting both yourself as well as your department, college, and university.

 What will happen during a poster session at NCUR?

 Although not required, it is nice to have one-page copies of your poster to hand out to attendees.
-Alternately, you may create a sign-up sheet and email your poster to those who are interested.
+Alternatively, you may create a sign-up sheet and email your poster to those who are interested.

 What are the components of a conference poster?